 The Potions Master:

 (If you want your audience to accept your story, Ms Rowling, you need to make it convincing, not just yours.
-We won’t believe just any old thing simply because you say it.)
+We won’t believe just any old thing simply because you say it.
+Especially considering the number of times you’ve lied to us.
+Deliberately or otherwise.)

 By now, any number of people discussing the Potions master have cited Snape’s introductory speech about there being no foolish wand-waving or silly incantations in HIS class.
 And, to be sure, while I believe Rowling may have shown us Molly stirring her cook pots with her wand at one point (or, more likely, charming something into them), we never once in canon saw Snape or anyone else using their wand to stir a cauldron while brewing a Potion.
 Despite whatever rabbits Rowling may have chosen to pull out of her hat in an interview.
 By this time we ought to know better than to fully accept anything Rowling tells us in an interview.